Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-These are the questions addressed in this work.
-Employing the sweeping cluster quantum Monte Carlo method~\cite{Yan2019,ZY2020improved,Yan2021,ZYan2022,ZY2022}, we explore the ground-state phase diagram of the triangular-lattice QLM in an unbiased manner.
-We find, using both QMC and ED analyses, that between the proposed LN phase~\cite{Mulder2010} and the $\mathbb{Z}_{2}$ QSL phase, there exists a new ``vison plaquette'' (VP) solid state, which has no apparent dimer order.
-The phase transition between the LN and VP phases is first-order, and that from the VP to the $\mathbb{Z}_{2}$ QSL phase is continuous.
-The VP phase resides exactly in the region where the previous work~\cite{Plat2015} found the vanishingly small LN order (but did not probe the VP order parameter).
-More interestingly, our numerical discoveries of the LN--VP first-order transition and the VP--QSL continuous transition provide a unified understanding that is fully consistent with the recent conformal bootstrap analysis of the relation between the O($3$) and cubic fixed points in ($2+1$)D~\cite{Chester2021}, which on its own has a long and rich history~\cite{aharony1973critical,PhysRevB.84.125136,Adzhemyan:2019gvv,Aharony:2022ajv,Pelissetto:2000ek}.
-Therefore, it is of general interest to the condensed matter, statistical physics, quantum simulation, and field theoretical communities that our results for the QLM on the triangular lattice provide the first nontrivial realization of this profound scenario in a setting that is potentially experimentally accessible in programmable quantum simulators based on highly tunable Rydberg atom arrays~\cite{fendley2004competing,Bernien17,keesling2019quantum,PhysRevLett.124.103601,Ebadi.2021,ZYan2022} (in which each dimer can be identified with an atom excited to a Rydberg state by laser pumping~\cite{Samajdar:2020hsw,Verresen:2020dmk}).
+In summary, our work addresses these longstanding questions and presents a comprehensive picture of the quantum phases and phase transitions of the QLM.
+Using both QMC and ED analyses, we find that between the proposed LN phase~\cite{Mulder2010} and the $\mathbb{Z}_{2}$ QSL phase, there exists a hidden vison plaquette (VP) solid state without apparent dimer order.
+The phase transition between the LN and VP phases is first-order, and that from the VP to the $\mathbb{Z}_{2}$ QSL phase is continuous and belongs to the (2+1)D cubic$^*$ universality class.
+Moreover, our numerical discoveries of the LN--VP first-order transition and the VP--QSL continuous transition provide a unified understanding that is fully consistent with the recent conformal bootstrap analysis of the relation between the O($3$) and cubic fixed points~\cite{aharony1973critical,PhysRevB.84.125136,Adzhemyan:2019gvv,Aharony:2022ajv,Pelissetto:2000ek} in ($2+1$)D~\cite{Chester2021}.
+Our results for the QLM on the triangular lattice provide a nontrivial realization of this scenario in a setting that is experimentally accessible in programmable quantum simulators based on highly tunable Rydberg atom arrays~\cite{Bernien17,keesling2019quantum,PhysRevLett.124.103601,Ebadi.2021,scholl2021quantum,ZYan2022,PhysRevB.105.174417,Samajdar:2020hsw,Verresen:2020dmk}.